w3f/polkadot-wiki/docs/maintain-wss.md

 cd kusama
 ./scripts/init.sh
 cargo build --release
-./target/release/polkadot --name "DigitalOcean 10 USD droplet ftw" --rpc-cors all
+./target/release/polkadot --name="DigitalOcean 10 USD droplet ftw" --rpc-cors=all --chain=kusama
 ```

 This will start the syncing process with Kusama's mainnet.
+The `--chain=kusama` flag is necessary
+because the node otherwise defaults to Polkadot.

 _Note: the `--rpc-cors` mode needs to be set to all so that all external connections are allowed._